LGBT progress seen in Lightfoot’s win, rise of ‘Mayor Pete’

 “It’s a lesson to my fellow Republicans about the electability of LGBTQ candidates,” he wrote.
 “The party needs to look more like the voters, which includes recruiting and elevating more candidates who are women, people of color, religious minorities, and LGBTQ people.”

 The flip side is a boon for the Democratic establishment, which courts financial and political support from LGBT activists and donors.
 Just last week, two Democratic presidential contenders — Sens.
-Kamala Harris of California and Cory Booker of New Jersey — spoke at a West Coast gala held by the Human Rights Campaign, a leading LGBT advocacy group.
+Kamala Harris of California and Cory Booker of New Jersey — spoke at a West Coast gala held by the Human Rights Campaign.

 For some LGBT activists, the pace of change — and the greater public acceptance of LGBT candidates — is dramatic.